10 Expert-approved Business Credit Card Tips

 It’s best to pay off your credit card bill in full every billing cycle to avoid unnecessary costs.
 Credit card balances that are carried over to the next billing cycle will be charged with interest rates that can accumulate quickly.
 Once your balance piles up, it would be more difficult to get out of debt, and this can be detrimental to your business’s overall financial health.

 However, if you cannot commit to paying off your bill in full each month, it’s best to find a business credit card that comes with a low ongoing APR to help you minimize your credit cost.
-Credit cards with low APRs are best for carrying a balance as long as you can manage your finances efficiently and not let your balance accrue excessively.
+Credit cards with low APRs, such as the PNC Visa® Business Credit Card and Capital On Tap Business Credit Card, are best for carrying a balance as long as you can manage your finances efficiently and not let your balance accrue excessively.

-3. Use Interest-free Financing Offers to Your Advantage
+3. Use 0% APR Offers to Your Advantage

 Most business credit cards offer introductory 0% APR periods that allow business owners to finance a substantial purchase and pay it off within a certain number of months without interest.
 This means you can carry your balances from one billing cycle to another, interest-free.
-These 0% APR offers apply to purchases or balance transfers, or both, and can last for up to 20 months.
+These 0% APR offers apply to purchases or balance transfers―some cards come with interest-free financing offers for both―and can last for up to 18 months.

 4. Spend Less Than 30% of Your Credit Limit